mattmccormick/docs/craigslist_problems.md

      - Remove text which is unique to your company (e.g. "Enjoy our famous elephant-shaped swimming pool)
 ---
 ##Next Steps
-After an ad has been flagged, take the following precautions to prevent this from reoccuring in the future:
+After an ad has been flagged, take the following precautions to prevent this from reoccurring in the future:
 - Stop posting for at least two days (more is better, if possible)
 - Post fewer ads each day
 - Leave more time between posting each ad